Paediatric Imaging - Suspected Physical Abuse

 The learning and teaching strategy for this module has been developed to show achievement of an appropriate level of familiarity with paediatric anatomy and images that gives you more confidence in understanding the images you are producing.
-It is useful for you to recognise how your knowledge of paediatric image appearances will help you to improve the efficacy of diagnosis of potential Suspected Physical Injury.
+It is useful for you to recognise how your knowledge of paediatric image appearances will help you to improve the efficacy of diagnosis of potential Suspected Physical Abuse.

 Teaching and learning methods will include, but not be limited to, delivery of lecture material through narrated presentations, notes, seminars, group work and tutorial support.

 Includes hours engaged with essential and other guided reading, VLE discussion board forum with specific objectives, narrated presentations workplace tasks, and other study tasks deemed appropriate to the development of your knowledge, case study preparation, assignment preparation and completion etc. You will be working in the field of paediatric imaging or encountering such patients on a regular basis.
 There will be competency based tasks to complete locally as per the clinical portfolio component.